shaneholloman/codemapper/readme.md

 ## TODO

-- [ ] add support for creating directly from repo from url
+- [ ] add support for creating directly from repo url

 ## Contributing